NittanyLion/LogDensity.jl/README.md

 The code is reasonably fast and single-threaded, so it can be used inside an @threads for loop without additional overhead.

+To use this package, just add LogDensity using the package manager (e.g. typing the ] character in the REPL and then typing *add LogDensity*).

+The package provides two functions: logdensity and logdensityderivatives.
+In the REPL type ? followed by (e.g.) logdensity to see the documentation of the command.